Monitoring Docker, OpenShift, Kubernetes - Version 5.24

 And only one instance of Collectord will read the logs.

-For example, in this configuration, when just one Pod is running, but annotations point to the same PVC volume, the logs will be read by only one instance of Collectord, and will be forwarded only once.
+For example, in this configuration, when just one Pod is running and annotations point to the same PVC volume, the logs will be read by only one instance of Collectord and will be forwarded only once.

 In this version, we significantly improved the performance of the acknowledgment database, including concurrent usage.